Entry into Port of Beaumont (POB) “Secure Area” Requirements

 Requirements for Entry

-Neither concealed nor open carry of firearms, alcohol, or photography are permitted in the POB’s secure area.
+Neither concealed nor open carry of firearms, alcohol, controlled substances, or photography are permitted in the POB’s secure-restricted area.
 If you have any questions concerning these provisions, please contact the Port of Beaumont Port Police at 409-554-2020.

 For a person to receive POB escort privileges, the employer must submit a TWIC Escort Application to the Port Security Department at Security@portofbeaumont.com.
 TWIC escorting privileges are granted at the sole discretion of the POB for a period of time determined by the port.